ResearchComputing/Documentation/docs/running-jobs/interactive-jobs-new.md

 ## Interactive jobs

-Interactive jobs allow a user to interact with applications on the HPC environment in real time.
-With interactive jobs, users can request time to work on a compute node directly.
-Users can then run general user interface (GUI) applications, execute scripts, or run other commands directly on a compute node.
+Interactive jobs allow a user to interact with applications in real time within an HPC environment.
+With interactive jobs, users request time and resources to work on a compute node directly.
+Users can then run graphical user interface (GUI) applications, execute scripts, or run other commands directly on a compute node.
 Common reasons for running interactive jobs include debugging, designing workflows, or preference in using the GUI interface of an application.

 ### General Interactive Jobs